dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 ## Importing DJI SDK and UILibrary with AAR file

 **1**.
 Now, let's create a new project in Android Studio, open Android Studio and select **File -> New -> New Project** to create a new project, named 'UILibraryDemo'.
 Enter the company domain and package name (Here we use "com.dji.uilibrarydemo") you want and press Next.
-Set the minimum SDK version as `API 19: Android 4.4 (KitKat)` for "Phone and Tablet" and press Next.
+Set the minimum SDK version as `API 18: Android 4.3 (Jelly Bean)` for "Phone and Tablet" and press Next.
 Then select "Empty Activity" and press Next.
-Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", Press "Finish" to create the project.
+Lastly, leave the Activity Name as "MainActivity", and the Layout Name as "activity_main", press "Finish" to create the project.

 **2**.
 Next, download the **android-uilib-release.aar** file from this [Github link](https://github.com/dji-sdk/Mobile-UILibrary-Android/blob/master/libs/android-uilib-release.aar).
 Go to **File -> New -> New Module** on the Android Studio menu: